-Rainbows is a four song E.P. i released on the Smokerblend imprint in 2011.
+Rainbows is a four song E.P. released on the Smokersblend Label in 2011.

 Review By Andy Smith from Canada Weekly

 Melancholy, mischievous and mysterious, Rainbows is the latest release from prolific London-based songwriter and producer, Dominic Owen.
 Full of soulful grooves, the EP combines traditional instrumentation with textured layers of electronic percussion and sound collage, reminiscent of Thievery Corporation and Jazzanova.

 The title track’s acoustic guitar riffs fit perfectly over the programmed beats and deep synth line, setting the mood for the rest of the record.
 Hearing the intro to this track, I knew I could close my eyes and let the music wash over me.
 With small details of sound permeating “Raibows” – a small riff here, some harmonics there – the song sets perfect tone for the rest of the album.